eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 ## Note for Content Creators

-Some of the added music in the list cannot be played on YouTube/Twitch or other platforms due to DMCA rules.
-To circumvent this, I recommend either disabling the mod PopcornTime or disabling in-game music by lowering the volume to 0% in the audio settings.
+Some of the added music in the list might not be allowed to be played on YouTube/Twitch or other platforms due to DMCA rules.
+To circumvent this, I recommend disabling in-game music by lowering the volume to 0% in the audio settings.

 ## Known Issues